 Heather Clark is currently taking a leave of absence and working on the energy transition at the Office of Domestic Climate Policy as director for building emissions.

-Heather Clark manages REALIZE, RMI’s deep energy retrofit accelerator, for the East Coast.
-She also works on policy with the goal of decarbonizing buildings, the largest single contributor to the climate crisis.
-Heather strives to shape policy that will rapidly transition our fossil fuel-based economy to one where we only construct zero-carbon buildings and retrofit existing buildings to be super-efficient, all-electric, and grid interactive.
+Prior to her leave, Heather managed REALIZE, RMI’s deep energy retrofit accelerator, for the East Coast.
+She also worked on policy with the goal of decarbonizing buildings, the largest single contributor to the climate crisis.
+Heather strives to shape policy that will rapidly transition our fossil fuel-based economy to one where we only construct zero-carbon buildings and retrofit existing buildings to be super-efficient, all electric, and grid interactive.
 She works toward a built environment that is easily powered with clean renewable energy, constructed utilizing carbon-storing materials, and benefits historically disenfranchised communities.

 Throughout her career, Heather has focused on two passions—curbing the climate crisis and creating more affordable housing.
 Heather spearheaded the first large-scale deep energy retrofit in the United States, transforming 192 affordable apartments at Boston’s Castle Square Apartments.
 This groundbreaking deep energy retrofit was the culmination of her work with WinnCompanies, where she established a green building program to strategically address energy efficiency and renewable energy in 90,000+ units of affordable housing.

 Heather is also the founder of Biome Studio, a design and development studio, whose mission is to utilize art, architecture, and community engagement to catalyze built environments that power themselves, cleanse themselves, transform waste, provide wildlife habitat, produce food, and enhance the lives of people.
 Through Biome Studio, Heather implemented a wide range of projects, including what may be the country’s first federal historic tax credit project to achieve Passive House, while at the same time utilizing low-embodied carbon materials.